steroman/dynatrace-deck/slides.md

 ]" />

 <!-- notes:
-Mapping user journeys helps us understand what users are trying to accomplish and what information they need at each step.
-We partner with UX, design, and product to chart key workflows like Observe, Ingest, Secure, and Deliver.
+Mapping content to user journeys helps us understand what users are trying to accomplish and what information they need at each step.
+We partner with UX, design, and product to define core workflows like Observe, Ingest, Secure, and Deliver.

-Once we understand the journey, we identify the content required at each stage — and which deliverables are mandatory for each release tier.
+Once we understand the journey, we identify the content required at each stage, and which deliverables are mandatory for each release.

-We then validate the content in real context, not as standalone pieces.
-Finally, each new increment is assessed as a delta to the journey map.
+This is also a tool to validate the content in real context, not as standalone pieces.
+The final goal of this process is that teams start seeing new increments as a deltas to the journey map.
 This ensures content evolves in sync with the product and always supports behavior.
 -->

 ---